firebase/firebase-ios-sdk/README.md

 ## Building with Firebase on Apple platforms

-Firebase 8.9.0 introduced official beta support for macOS, Catalyst, and tvOS. visionOS and watchOS are community supported.
+Firebase provides official beta support for macOS, Catalyst, and tvOS. visionOS and watchOS are community supported.
 Thanks to community contributions for many of the multi-platform PRs.

 At this time, most of Firebase's products are available across Apple platforms.
 There are still